 One of the main disadvantages of using manual wheelchairs has to do with the upper body.
-Yes, the exercise is good for those who push themselves, however, over time this same motion can lead to injury; something that wheelchair users try to avoid whenever possible.
-Other disadvantages of a manual is having to inflate the tires and keeping the body of the chair in line.
+Yes, the exercise is good for those who push themselves, however, over time this same motion can lead to injury; something that wheelchair users attempt to avoid whenever possible.
+Other disadvantages of a manual are having to inflate the tires and keeping the body of the chair in line.
 Many factors must be considered before a person can choose between a manual or a power chair.

-Manual or self-propelled wheelchairs
+Manual or Self-propelled Wheelchairs?

-Wheeled platforms with specially-molded seating systems interfaced with them for users with a more complicated posture.
+Wheeled platforms with specially molded seating systems interfaced with them for users with a more complicated posture.
 A molded seating system involves taking a cast of a person's best achievable seated position and the either carving the shape from memory foam or forming a plastic mesh around it.
-This seat is then covered, framed, and attached to a wheelbase this becomes more of a custom wheelchair then a standard type.
+This seat is then covered, framed, and attached to a wheelbase, this becomes more of a custom wheelchair then a standard type.

 Manual wheelchairs are also useful for people who need to use wheelchairs on a temporary basis.
 A condition like a sprained ankle or a broken leg will only confine a person in a wheelchair for a few weeks or months.
 Since it is only temporary, it is unnecessary for that person to buy an expensive electric-powered wheelchair.
 A manual wheelchair will work fine during their recovery period.

 The first electric-powered wheelchair was invented by Canadian inventor, George Klein and his team of engineers while working for the National Research Council of Canada in a program to assist the injured veterans returning after World War II.
 Recently, John Donoghue and Braingate invented a new wheelchair technology intended for a patient with very limited mobility, who otherwise would have issues using a wheelchair by themselves.
-The BrainGate device is implanted into the patient's brain and hooked to a computer to which the patient can send mental commands that results in any machine including wheelchairs doing what they want it to.
+The BrainGate device is implanted into the patient's brain and hooked to a computer, to which the patient can send mental commands that results in any machine including wheelchairs doing what they want it to.
 The new technology is called BCI or brain-computer interface.

 The US census estimates that in 2002 in the USA there were 2.7 million wheelchair users 15 years and older and 121,000 wheelchair users under 15 years of age (based on their estimate of 0.2% of 60.6 million children under 15 years of age.).
 This is a total of over 2.8 million U.S. wheelchair users.
-From a population of 300 million this is just under 1%.
+From a population of 300 million, this is just under 1%.